Windows81/Roblox-Freedom-Distribution/Guides/AppendDeobfuscatedStrings/README.md

 ---

 4. Navigate to the _Memory Map_.
+Hit Ctrl + B to access _Find Pattern..._, then search for something like `/textures/`.
+If nothing shows up, retry steps 1 thru 3.

 5. Save the `.rdata` section to a `.bin` file, which should size up to about 8.8 MiB.
-You can pull it from [here](robloxplayerbeta_02287000.bin) if needed.
+You can pull it from [here](robloxplayerbeta_02057000.bin) if needed.

 ![alt text](image-2.png)